January 17, 2025

 Situation

-The client’s ethylene (E2) and hydrogen-off-gas (HOG) processing plants had Honeywell equipment that was due to be obsoleted and was connected to a coaxial cable, a technology that the client is phasing out.
+The client’s ethylene (E2) and hydrogen-off-gas (HOG) processing plants had Honeywell equipment connected to a coaxial network.
+The Honeywell equipment would soon be obsolete and the client is phasing out their coaxial network.
 Operating unsupported equipment is unsafe and finding reliable spare parts becomes difficult.
 Should this older equipment fail, the plant could undergo a loss of production, a lack of communication between equipment, and plant downtime resulting in over $5 million in losses.

 Why InnoTech?

 InnoTech had worked with this client on obsolete equipment migration projects before.
-Through this, InnoTech established trust in communication and created proven processes.
+Through this, InnoTech established trust in communication and created proven processes, including an on-process migration method.
 The client knew this would lead to a more efficient delivery for this new migration project.

 Actions Taken